CONCLAVE

 The Last Supper by Leonardo da Vinci, Santa Maria delle Grazie, Milan, Italy

-Throughout history, there have been many talented artist that were believers, like Michelangelo, da Vinci and Van Gogh.
+Throughout history, there have been many talented artist that were believers, like Michelangelo, Da Vinci and Van Gogh.
 Their art told stories about life and it’s struggles.

 The builders of St. Peter’s Basilica and the Sistine Chapel show the glory of God through amazing architecture.
 Stories of faith are sculpted on the walls and have lasted the test of time.
 So much so that we are able to appreciate their labor today.
+Art is not what it used to be.
+It doesn’t carry the same weight or have the same quality.
+The same goes for faith based media, however, It’s getting better and people are starting to notice.

 St. Peter’s Baldachin in St. Peter’s Basilica, Vatican City

-It’s a common saying in the film industry.
-“It’s gonna be great.”
-It’s a blanket statement said with sarcasm because it’s a contradiction.
-A scheduled project has a deadline but there’s not enough time, money, or labor.
-It’s going to be an arduous path and the end result will be less than what was initially expected.
-So, we put on a smile, work our hearts out and watch the titanic sink.
-For the most part, everyone gets along because we have a common goal.
-Everyone pushes and labors to hear the sweet words, “picture wrap!”
+A common saying in the film industry is, “It’s gonna be great.”
+It’s a blanket statement said with humor mixed with sarcasm because it’s a bittersweet experience.
+A scheduled project has a deadline but there’s not enough time, money, or man power.
+It’s going to be a long, arduous path and we hope the end result will be a success.

 DRAMA